Skip to content

 1. Detect changed files in the Lovable repo

-2. Scan frontend API usage via MCP
+2. Scan frontend API usage (fetch calls, expected response shapes)

-3. Compare against backend OpenAPI spec
+3. Compare against backend OpenAPI spec + DB schema

-4. Flag mismatches → create Kanban tickets
+4. Flag mismatches → create tickets on the shared Kanban

 MCP Contracts: The Key Innovation

+Contracts are not documentation.
+Documentation is a human artifact that lags behind the code.
+Contracts are extracted from the code on every scan, so they're as current as the last push.
 This means your team can work in both directions simultaneously: designers iterate in Lovable, engineers harden the production backend, and the pipeline keeps everything aligned without stepping on anyone's toes.

 What This Means for Your Team

 Instead of a handoff (ironically), you get a bridge.
 The Lovable prototype stays connected to production through shared contracts, mismatch reports, and a Kanban board where AI bots plan and build while humans review and approve.
 Designers never have to stop iterating.
 Engineers never have to re-port manually.
-The pipeline handles the boring parts so everyone can focus on what they're best at.